Want to get more search engine traffic? Then choose the right keywords for your website.

 You can find the questions you already rank for in Search Console and in Ahrefs.

-Ahrefs have a newly discovered keyword tool; although I seldom use.
+Ahrefs have a newly discovered keyword tool; although I seldom use it.

 I have developed my own tool for choosing keywords and estimating the organic traffic potential.